Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: The main ideas.

+\begin{proof} 1) Assume that the system (\ref{eq}) has some solution $A^\mu_{\,\,a}$, $J^\mu_{\,\,a}$.
+Let us synchronize gauge transformation and pseudo-orthogonal transformation such that $A=(A^\mu_{\,\, a})$ is in the canonical form (\ref{DD2}).
+Namely, we take $P\in\SO(3)$ and $Q\in\OO(p,q)$ such that $QAP=\Sigma^A$.
 Note that we can always find the matrix $P\in\SO(3)$ from the special orthogonal group in the HSVD.
 If it has the determinant $-1$, then we can change the sign of all elements of the matrices $P$ and $Q$.

 Note that the matrix $\Sigma^A$ has at most one nonzero entry in each row.
 We must take $a=c$ in (\ref{eq}) and $b=k\neq a=c$ for Levi-Civita symbol to obtain nonzero summands.
 The product of two Levi-Civita symbols in (\ref{eq}) equals $-1$.
 We obtain the following expression